gladed/watchable/README.md

 val value = watchableValueOf(URI.create("https://github.com"))
 ```

-Each data type can be accessed, modified, watched, bound, etc. as described below.
+Each data type can be accessed normally, but it can also be modified, watched, bound, etc. as described below.

 ## Reading and Writing Data

-You can use WatchableMap, WatchableList, and WatchableSet anywhere you would use a normal Kotlin Map, List, or Set.
-WatchableValue wraps a single object.
-Their contents may be changed safely at any time:
+Use WatchableMap, WatchableList, and WatchableSet anywhere you would use a normal Kotlin Map, List, or Set.
+Use WatchableValue to wrap a single object.
+Contents may be changed from within a suspending function at any time.

 ```kotlin
 val map = watchableMapOf(1 to "1")